jpernia101/GSMpracticeproblems/README.md

 DETAILS:
-  Objective 1-4 uses the variable that the user inputted at the beggining objective 5 gives you the option of putting in 2 new strings to find the longest substring
+  Objective 1-3 use the variable that the user inputted at the beggining Objective 4 ask you to input the strand of DNA that you want decoded objective 5 asks you to input 2 new strings to find the longest substring